ychen921/Alohomora/README.md

 # Alohomora
-CMSC733 Homework 0
+CMSC733 - Homework 0<br />
-This project report was composed of two parts.
+This project was composed of two parts.
 In Phase 1, we implement a simplified version of the pb-lite edge detection technique.
 In Phase 2, we developed multiple image classification neural networks such as simple ConvNet, ResNet, ResNeXt, and DenseNet based on the CIFAR10 dataset.
+To find more details, please look into the report.

 ## Phase 1 - Shake My Boundary
 In phase 1, we will implement a simple pb-lite edge detection algorithm.
 First, generate four filter banks which are oriented Derivative of Gaussian (DoG), Leung-Malik (LM), Gabor, and Half-disc.
 By using these filters, we can create a texture map of the image.
 Also, use KMeans clustering to generate brightness and color.
 Then, implement chi-square distance combined with sobel and canny edges. we will have pb-lite edges.
 Please find more details in the `report.pdf`.
 To implement it, you can use the following command.